Kraków-Płaszów concentration camp: Punishments

 Göth and the other camp personnel punished inmates for a variety of actions.
 Any action perceived as sabotage, such as smuggling items into the camp, disobeying orders, or carrying an extra piece of food in one's clothes was an offense punishable by death.
 Prisoners were warned that if they tried to escape, every member of their family and even innocent strangers would be killed.
 In terms of methods for killing, death by hanging was a favored method of Göth's.
 For a standard punishment, twenty-five lashings were dealt to the guilty inmate's buttocks.

 Hope for the prisoners

 While prisoners' daily lives were dominated by fear and starvation, there were some outlets for hope of survival.
 Rumors involving the Russian advancement that would lead to the camp's liberation always circulated.
-Oskar Schindler, a member of the Nazi Party that saved the 1,200 Schindlerjuden was also a key figure.
+Oskar Schindler, a member of the Nazi Party who saved the 1,200 Schindlerjuden, was also a key figure.
 While prisoners always feared a transport to Auschwitz, one that was always sought after was a transport to Brünnlitz labor camp in Czechoslovakia.
 This is where Oskar Schindler's enamel factory was located.
 Schindler was known for being compassionate towards Jews.
 He never hit anyone, was always kind, and smiled frequently around the workers.
 Having relatives and friends that worked for Schindler gave one a better chance at being put on the list for transport.